bauerca/webpages/README.md

     a callback.
 Pass error and result as first and second arg, respectively, to `done`.

-Register a server function (or remote procedure) with the Pages instance.
+Register a server function (or remote procedure) with the webpages instance.
 A server function is callable within a [page's](#page) read/write methods and runs on only the server (when called in the browser, an AJAX request handles the function call for you, being careful to send and check a CSRF token